ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

 Putting It All Together
 =======================

 TODO update with simple commander API for here and in demo.py.
-Possibly have a new demo script for the map localized demo?

 At this point, if you haven't already, create your dock plugin (or use ``SimpleChargingDock``), configuration file, and launch file - along with any other nodes required like apriltags or other detectors.
 You can see an example package used in this tutorial in the ``nova_carter_docking`` package, which contains a configuration file and launch file containing the apriltags detector and ``PoseStamped`` pose publisher.